cantstopcoding/vegan_recipes_sinatra_app/notes.md

 ### PART 4 — Tighten Up!: Validations and Authorization

--[] -20.
+-[x] -20.
 Implement sinatra-flash gem to display validation failures and improve user experience (UX)
       -Review the docs
       -Tip: a flash[:message] has the lifecyle of one GET request and will not show up when rendering an erb file.

--[] -21.
+-[x] -21.
 Include ActiveRecord validations in your User and Post model that checks for user inputs
       -Ex: Making sure all form fields are filled out or that a user is using a unique email or username Review the docs
       -Tip: has_secure_password has a built in validation for the password_digest attribute!